patrickacollier/pxt-microbit-keypad/README.md

 #### Method 1: From GitHub (Recommended)
 1. Open [MakeCode for micro:bit](https://makecode.microbit.org/)
-2. Click on "Extensions" in the toolbox
+2. Click on "Extensions" in the toolbox, you'll need to import the extension into a project to see the keypad blocks
 3. Enter the repository URL: `https://github.com/patrickacollier/pxt-microbit-keypad`
 4. Click "Import"